fogbeam/JSDT/README.md

 README.md		- the file you are reading now.
 ChangeLog		- description of changes made to JSDT.
 ChangeLog-199\<n>	- description of changes made to JSDT in previous years.
-TODO			- the list of (old) known problems, bugs and suggested enhancements.
+TODO			- the list of known problems, bugs and suggested enhancements.

 doc/			- the JSDT documentation.
 doc/api			- the generated JavaDoc for all the JSDT classes.